-The NOUS is an online integrated project management system for joint research and joint use projects hosted by NINS.
-It covers all of procedures from submission, examination, and adoption of research proposals to reporting, publication, and analysis of project outcomes.
+The NOUS (NINS Open Use System) is an online integrated project management system for joint research and joint use projects hosted by NINS.
+It covers all of procedures from submission, examination, and adoption of research proposals to reporting, publication, and analysis of project outcomes (the NOUS is a system shared among NINS member organizations, including NIPS and the Animal Resource Center).